 Zinc plays a critical role in the body making new cells and helping the immune system function.
 Children’s growth will be restricted if they don’t have enough zinc.
 Shellfish and meat are great sources of zinc, and plant-based sources include beans, lentils, and whole grains.

-If you are worried about your child meeting their other nutrient needs, check out the Nutrients to Watch for Picky Eaters course, where you get all the tools you need to evaluate and boost 8 key nutrients.
+If you are worried about your child meeting their other nutrient needs, check out the Mastering Mealtimes Membership where you’ll get all the tools to evaluate and boost 8 key nutrients.

 Feeding children is no small task!
 Hopefully your worries have been eased after learning that protein foods for kids are plentiful, whether they eat animal products or not.
 Try serving a protein food at every meal and snack and go for a variety throughout the week.